open-cluster-management-io/open-cluster-management-io.github.io/content/getting-started/integration/cluster-lifecycle.md

 ## Next steps

-### Install addons on registered clusters
+### Install addons on managed clusters
-klusterlet-addon-controller can help users to create the following addons:
+`klusterlet-addon-controller` can help you create the following addons:
 - [Application lifecycle management](../app-lifecycle)
 - [Policy controllers](../policy-controllers)

-To install addons into a managed cluster, create a klusterletaddonconfig resource in the cluster namespace:
+To install addons on a managed cluster:

+1. Create a `klusterletaddonconfig` resource in the cluster namespace:

 ```
 apiVersion: agent.open-cluster-management.io/v1